TesseraeUSR/Editorial-Curation/notes-on-the-go.md

 # ontology development.
 PHASE 1
 1. the domain: co-design practices for change
-co-design: implies the presence of actors as citizens, professionists and stakeholders interacting in a precise environment.
+co-design: implies the presence of actors as citizens, professionals and stakeholders interacting in a precise environment.
 - to do:  tools and metodologies used in various contexts (from enterprises, to ruangrupa in documenta for examples).

 to search for existing ontologies in this domain, we search for them in: